-The aim of this course is to introduce the students to the empirical analysis of the labour market, including topics related to human resources management within organizations (personnel economics).
+The aim of this course is to introduce the students to the empirical analysis of the labour market, with special attention to topics related to human resources management within organizations (personnel economics).
 More specifically, students will have the chance to both apply some basic statistical and econometric methods to specific topics related to the labour market and to test with real-world data the main labour economics theories.

-Special attention will be devoted to the economic interpretation of the results and to policy implications.
+Special attention will be devoted to the economic interpretation of the results and to their policy implications.

 At the end of the course, the student will be able to: 1) define a research question related to the labor market and/or personnel economics; 2) identify and/or collect data to empirically answer this question; 3) define and implement the empirical analysis; 4) provide some policy recommendations on the basis of the main results.